-Whether you're running your own business or leading a team in an office setting, all good leaders require a number of skills to help them positively interact with their employees, team members, and clients.
+Whether you’re running your own business or leading a team in an office setting, all good leaders require a number of leadership qualities to help them positively interact with their employees, team members, and clients.
 Behavioral theories suggest that leaders are made not born, which means that people can obtain leadership qualities through teaching and learning a set of skills over time.

 What are the Top Leadership Qualities that Make a Great Leader?

 C.S.
 Lewis said: